creisle/mavis_biof501a/README.md

 ### Set up the Python Virtual Env

-Install a virtualenv using python3.6 or higher
+Install a virtualenv using python3.6 or python3.7 (python NOT anaconda/conda)

+Note: python3.8 has shown some issues with pysam install

 ```bash
 python3 -m venv venv